tiff-o/checkout/README.md

 ## TEST

-Rspec tests can be run via terminal command:
+RSpec tests can be run via terminal command:

     rspec